boone891214/sanity-check-LTH/README.md

     ```

-- oneshot magnitude-based pruning (`OMP`)
+- oneshot magnitude-based pruning (`LT-OMP`)

+    - Must run oneshot pruning + retraining for 1 epochs to obtain the model with `OMP` masks.

     - This setting is different from "oneshot pruning + retraining".
 In "oneshot pruning + retraining", the sparse weights are continuously trained
-      from pretrained value (no rewinding), while in `OMP`, the LTH setting is: 1) using the mask obtained from oneshot pruning on the
+      from pretrained value (lr-rewinding), while in `OMP`, the LTH setting is: 1) using the mask obtained from oneshot pruning on the
       pretrained model, and 2) using the same **initial** weights as pretraining for the sparse weight training.

     ```